About TeamsCode

 Problem Writer

-Spencer is a sophomore at PRISMS (Princeton International School of Math and Science).
+Spencer is a junior at PRISMS (Princeton International School of Math and Science).
 He started his competitive programming 3 years ago and became fluent in C++ over this time.
 He is in USACO’s Platinum division and qualified for CCO from CCC (Canadian Computing Competition).
 In his free time, he enjoys fidgeting around with computer components and software.

 Julian Wu